inventaire/inventaire/docs/README.md

 ### Install

-What you need to install will depend on if you are trying to setup a development or a production environment:
+What you need to install will depend on if you are trying to set up a development or a production environment:
-* In **development**, you will need the server and client repositories of course, and their dependencies: CouchDB, Elasticsearch, GraphicsMagick
+* In **development**, you will need the server and client repositories of course, and their dependencies: **CouchDB**, **Elasticsearch**, **GraphicsMagick**
-* In **production**, in addition to those dependencies, you will need a reverse proxy, typically Nginx, to handle TLS termination, image resizing and caching, etc
+* In **production**, in addition to those dependencies, you will need a reverse proxy, typically **Nginx**, to handle TLS termination, image resizing and caching, etc

 For details on how to install all of those:
 * See [installation](./installation) procedure for Debian-based systems.